sammadams/HotPotatoes_v2/README.md

 Some activities don't work properly with touchscreens, such as the JMatch drag-and-drop option.
 Can the tags be updated to work with these screen types?

 ### 3. Older media player tags for video/audio
 See file "hpobjecttags.ht_" for example.
-Legacy media players (Quicktime, WMP, Real Player, Flash Player) with <object> tags are not preferable for HTML5 browsers.
+Legacy media players (Quicktime, WMP, Real Player, Flash Player) with &lt;object&gt; tags are not preferable for HTML5 browsers.

 ### 4. Score recording
 There is currently no way to store student scores on the local device via .txt or .html file creation.
 I have been successful in Firefox for storing local cookies and then having the user click a button to generate a table on the main activity page, but Chrome doesn't allow local cookie storage and this has also been problematic on mobile devices (e.g. limited cookie storage: I can only get one set of cookies (date/exercise/score) to store).